jrojas9206/bearconsole/README.md

         <img src='logo/logoBear.png'/>
 </p>

-This project is dedicated to implement the logic and  visual representations of paper games using Python and pyQt5.
-Each game is compose of 2 main elements:
+This project is dedicated to implementing the logic and visual representations of paper games using Python and pyQt5.
+Each game consists of 2 main elements:

 1. [Game logic](https://github.com/jrojas9206/ClassicGames/tree/main/src/bearconsole/games)
 2. [Ui-Widget](https://github.com/jrojas9206/ClassicGames/tree/main/ui)

-This project is a hobby, it continue active and I hope along this year (2024 - 2025) I will be able to implement more games and to improve the visuals, add some music and better animations as for the moment it more like a skeleton.
-The main UI can be seen in Figure 1.
+This project is a hobby, it will continue to be active and I hope that this year (2024 - 2025) I will be able to implement more games and improve the visuals, add some music and better animations as at the moment it is more like a skeleton.
+The main UI can be seen in figure 1.

 <figure>